3Dneuro/r2-docs/source/assembly_guide/r2drive_sl/index.rst

 .. _assembly-R2drive:

 Assembly guide: R2drive S/L
 ===========================

 3Dneuro/Open Ephys ship the R2drive fully assembled, with an individual serial number.
 Therefore, no assembly of the drive is required.

-The R2drive is manufactured differently than the original 3D-printed design (see table below).
+The R2drive is manufactured differently than the original 3D printed design (see table below).

 .. list-table::